In Extremist Movie Debate, a coin flip decides who loves it and who hates it. They then debate it on the fly. This episode? Warrior

-John Michael continues his series, reflecting on life and people encountered, with three new stories about being genuinely happy, thoughts about heaven, and liking the quiet.
+John Michael continues his series, reflecting on life and people encountered, with three new stories about dealing with accepting yourself, being compassionate, and doing heroic things.

 Juneteenth is celebrated as the anniversary of the emancipation of slaves in Texas on June 19, 1865, and it is also an occasion to speak out about injustices in our country.

 The music of Handmade Moments may be hard to categorize, but it is definitely crafted from the soul.